SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ---
 layout: post
-title:      "From Ruby to Javascript"
+title:      "From Ruby on Rails to Javascript"
 date:       2020-05-15 09:27:09 -0400
 permalink:  from_ruby_to_javascript
 ---

+This project is meant to be a fun web application that lets the user "jam" and create simple songs with a few clicks.
+It allows to add chords to a track that plays a beat.
+The variety of chords allows you to play almost any chord progression.
+It uses samples from the minilogue XD for the chords.
+These sounds are stored in the local directory, and they are accessed through an *audio* html tag.
+We create the audio tags and accompanying buttons to play the sounds, by using a Javascript class called *Chord*.
+This class creates all the functionality of the audios, including playing the sounds on a click event, adding the sound to the track and removing the sounds from the track.

+All this functionality is done through the ability of JS to *manipulate the DOM*  (the web page's behavior).

+## Transitioning from Ruby to JS

-Learning Ruby as a first language spoils you in a sense because it is really nice and simple.
+Learning Ruby as a first language spoils you in a sense because it is really simple.
 There are many built in methods that will allow you to do things easily like the .each method which is almost equivalent to a .forEach in Javascript.

 ```
 # Ruby: